 So my software is able to send a good ISOTP CAN bus request to the car and we get a good response back.

-Lets look at all we know about the various protocols now.
+Now lets summarize all we know about the various protocols.